 - As Bill Maher famously said, “To most Christians, the Bible is like a software license.
 Nobody actually reads it.
 They just scroll to the bottom and click ‘I agree.'”

 - I even read Bill O’Reilly’s “Killing Jesus,” although I did find that book kind of unreadable, not because it was hard to read, but because it was essentially devoid of scholarship.

 - At least on the surface, the character of Jesus seems to be much better than the character of God, discussed above.

-- It should be noted that traditionally Christian churches did not get explicitly involved in politics, which is also in keeping with their status as 501(c)(3) organizations.
+- It should be noted that traditionally Christian churches did not, prior to the arrival of the Moral Majority, get explicitly involved in politics, which is also in keeping with their status as 501(c)(3) organizations.
 In order to be politically active, religious organizations had to create political action committees, which are organized under a separate code in the tax law.
 Becoming directly involved in politics was a significant departure from what churches had historically done.

 - One of the ironies of the impeachment process is that it was led by then-House Speaker Newt Gingrich, another guy strongly supported by evangelicals who had a personal history that involved three marriages, including famously serving divorce papers on his first wife while was still in the hospital recovering from uterine cancer, so that he could marry a woman that he was having an affair with.
 Gingrich then cheated on his second wife with the woman who become his third wife.
 He also had an affair with an intern back in 1974, whom, remarkably enough, he did not marry.
 If that weren’t enough, Gingrich was also sanctioned by the House for claiming tax-exempt status for a college course run for political purposes, something which was a violation of the ethics laws that apply to the House.
 Gingrich was raised as a Lutheran, became a Southern Baptist during graduate school, and eventually converted to the Catholicism of his third wife.